(Updated December 2020)

 If you are looking for a website optimizer, look no further than Hotjar.
 Are you trying to understand how visitors are actually using your site, where they click and what their activity is?
 User research can be very helpful.
 It can be incredibly useful to see how someone is interacting with posts on your site or specific pages.
 How much of the post are they reading?
 Where do they stop and pause?
 What do they click?
 It helps you design and create content that will get maximum engagement.
 Hotjar uses heat maps, click maps, scrollmaps, and visitor recordings to offer up the best analysis of how your past, present and future customers are using your site.
 It's awesome!

 Once you start digging into all your analytics, you're bound to get tired of switching from one tab to another and trying to aggregate all those metrics into a single spreadsheet that magically reveals the answers you've been looking for.
 Even worse, by the time you have that information, it's out of date.
 Databox allows you to bring all the data from multiple different platforms and display it in a beautiful dashboard that automatically stays up to date.
 Some of the platforms we like to use are Google Analytics, HubSpot, Google Search Console, and PPC tools such as Adwords and Facebook Ads.
+(If Databox doesn't quite fit the bill, check out this comparison of data visualization tools.)

 As great as data and statistics are, there's one big elephant in the room we have to address: If you can't understand why the numbers say what they do, how are you supposed to be able to act on them?
 If you're looking for an in-depth look at your audience's behaviors, check out the tools from MRI Simmons.
 They are a consumer insight platform that helps you understand the "why" behind consumer behavior.
 MRI Simmons is an incredibly established and trustworthy source for knowing what the numbers mean.
 Using a resource like this will help your marketing team go from acknowledging what's working and what's not to understanding why they are doing so.